 You should consult a doctor if-

 There are no fixed ways of bringing up a child.
 Every toddler is unique, and every child grows at their own pace.
-The key thing is to be positive, patient and give them ample of time, love and nourishment.
+But this is a very important age as any red flag sign noticed can be a marker to some major problem and early intervention will lead to a better prognosis.
+The key is to be positive, patient and give them ample of time, love and nourishment.
 Set healthy habits in place and aim for moderation and balance in every aspect of their lives.
 You’ll surely notice your young one starting to be healthy and that, in itself, will foster growth and development in every area of their lives.